CambridgeDH/CDH-cookbook/beginner/python/lesson4-milestone-lesson.md

 - [Should I Continue?](#should-i-continue)

 ## Summary of Material Covered So Far
-At this point, you have seen three lessons which cover the most fundamental concepts about coding in Python, as well as some foundational skills.
-You have also been presented with the opportunity to complete exercises which teach you to navigate the language and lightly process some data.
+At this point, you have seen three lessons covering the most fundamental concepts and foundational skills for coding in Python.
+You have also had the opportunity to complete exercises which teach you to navigate the language and lightly process some data.

 Here is a list of the topics we have covered so far:

-You have learned about the nature of 'coding':
+In lesson 1 you learned about the nature of 'coding':
 <ul>
 <li>What is coding and what is programming</li>
 <li>How most Python programs are designed into 'Packages', 'Modules','Classes', 'Functions', 'Variables' and 'Data' and how to navigate Jupyter Notebooks. </li>
 <li>What is a code repository and how to navigate repositories and find source code</li>
+<li>How to install and import packages and modules</li>
 </ul>

-We have discussed getting set up before writing code:
+In lesson 2 we discussed getting your coding environment set up, and some features of the Python language and data that one must know in order to code:

 <ul>
-<li>How to install, import, and navigate packages and modules</li>
+<li>Crucial things for anyone writing in Python to know: zero-indexing, commenting, and writing consistency</li>
+<li>Navigating code notebooks </li>
 <li>How to declare and print variables</li>
 <li>How to tell Python to read a file on your computer</li>
 <li>How Python reads your data (some common data types)</li>
 </ul>

-We have introduced some features of the Python language that one must know in order to code:
+In Lesson 3 we introduced the essential element of Python code, the function:

 <ul>
-<li>Crucial things for anyone writing in Python to know: zero-indexing, commenting, and writing consistency</li>
 <li>What are Python functions</li>
-<li>What is a 'for loop'</li>
+<li>How a function is made</li>
+<li>Different kinds of functions</li>
+<li>The most fundamental function: a loop</li>
 </ul>

 Coding, however, is a skill.
 Here is a checklist of the skills you need to confidently proceed to the next lessons: